Photo: Simon Blackley/Flickr

 Photo: Cristina Valencia/Flickr

 While the concept of eating at your desk is alien to most Spaniards, who like to enjoy a proper sit down lunch, they do love to eat tapas standing up and, if possible, crammed like sardines into a tiny bar.
 You can tell the good tapas bars by how packed they are, condensation on the windows and people spilling out of the door onto the streets.
-After living in Spain you’ll have sharpened your elbows enough to push through the crowds to the bar as well as any Spaniard.
+After living in Spain you'll have sharpened your elbows enough to push through the crowds to the bar as well as any Spaniard.
+And you'll be comfortable tossing your olive stones, prawn heads and paper napkins onto the floor.